 Until very recently Climate Protection and Energy Security have been viewed as largely contradictory or separate objectives.
-This week saw the Athens Summit on Climate Change and Energy Security strive to overthrow this zero-sum mentality.
+The Athens Summit on Climate Change and Energy Security strove to overthrow this zero-sum mentality.

 E3G Chief Executive Nick Mabey has been a member of the advisory board planning the summit, and also contributed a major presentation for the session “The Environment and Energy Communities Meet: Finding Common Ground for Energy and Climate Security”.